Wolfgang Heinz (actor): Exile

 Along with all the Jewish and leftist actors, Heinz was dismissed from his work on 27 February 1933.
 He left for the Netherlands, from where he moved to Great Britain, and on to Vienna.
 He finally settled in Switzerland, in which - with many other exiles from Germany - he acted in the Schauspielhaus Zürich.
 At 1938, he began to direct plays in the theater.
 During his time in Switzerland, Heinz was one of the founders and the president of the Swiss Free Austrian Movement.
 He rescinded his membership in the KPD at 1943.

 After the end of World War II, Heinz emigrated to the Soviet-occupied part of Vienna; at 1946, he joined the Communist Party of Austria.
 At first, he was part of the ensemble of the People's Theater.
-In 1948, with Karl Paryla and Emil Stöhr, he was a founding member, from 1948 to 1956, of the "Neue Theater in der Scala", a "workers' theatre".
+In 1948, with Karl Paryla and Emil Stöhr, he was a founding member, from 1948 to 1956, of the "Neue Theater in der Scala", a "workers' theater".
 The theater held a communist and a pro-Soviet line, and openly defied the ban on Bertolt Brecht's works imposed in Vienna.
 Heinz met his second wife, Austrian actress Erika Pelikowsky, while working in the Scala.
 He was also active as a director in the Deutsches Theater since 1951.
 In 1956, after the Soviet withdrawal from Austria, the theater was closed.
 Heinz, Pelikowsky and their daughter Gabriele (born 1948) moved to East Berlin.